owlbarn/tutorial/book/diffequation/README.md

 However, this method is as easy as it is unsuitable to be used in practical applications.
 One reason is that this method is not very accurate, despite that it works well in our example here.
 We will show this point soon.
-Also, it is not very stable, nor does it provide error estimate.
+Also, it is not very stable, nor does it provides error estimate.
 Therefore, we can modify the Euler's method to use a "midpoint" in stepping, hoping to curb the error in the update process:

 $$ s_1 = f(x_n, y_n),$$